-For many of us, these new challenges and the loss of our regular routines is causing stress.
+For many of us, this continues to be a tough time.
 We want you to know that however you’re feeling, there is someone to talk to and free help available.
 It’s okay to reach out if you need to - we all need a bit of support from time-to-time.

 Other great places to get support include: